 Henry Street Settlement opens doors of opportunity for Lower East Side residents and other New Yorkers through social services, arts, and health care programs.

-Since our founding in 1893, Henry Street Settlement has been a dedicated advocate for the community we serve.
-From placing the first nurse in a public school in 1902 to creating the nation’s first apartment-style shelter for homeless families in 1972, Henry Street has a 124-year history of listening to the needs of our community and responding with relevant services and solutions.
-We have also been an important voice in the fight for social justice, civil rights, and access to social services in the local, state, and national political arenas.
+Since our founding, Henry Street Settlement has been a dedicated advocate for the community we serve.
+Henry Street has a 126-year history of listening to the needs of our community and responding with services and solutions—fighting for social justice, civil rights, and access to social services in the local, state, and national political arenas.

 More on our advocacy efforts from New York Foundation’s Engage to Change: watch now on YouTube »